 Integrating social communication channels with existing patient communications, media relations and community relations efforts is critical to ensuring consistent messaging and a broad reach.
 To ensure the success of both individual channels and the integrated marketing program, internal and/or external marketing communications teams must be staffed with a broad range of expertise – ranging from the person who understands medicine to the social media savvy – and work cohesively to execute a ROI-focused strategy.

 Considering social media to expand the marketing reach of your hospital or medical practice?
-Download our social media toolkit to get started today!
+Contact us to get started today!